chenllliang/Two-Stage-CAMRP/README.md

 ### To Reproduce our Result

-To reproduce the result in the paper, you can directly jump to Inference section
+To reproduce the result in the paper, you can directly jump to Inference section (no need for dataset prepare, preprocess and train)

 ## 📕Dataset Prepare